alfonsof/aws-java-examples/awslambdas3move/README.md

 ## Using the code

-* You can select the destination bucket name changing the value of `DESTINATION_BUCKET` variable in the code.
+* You can select the destination bucket name using an AWS Lambda environment variable: `TARGET_BUCKET`

 * Access the AWS console.